Wengen resort guide - a general overview

 - Limited challenging pistes for experts (some good off-piste though)

-- Snow conditions can be unreliable beginning and end of the season on the sunny home run
+- Snow conditions can be unreliable at the beginning and end of the season on the sunny home run

 - Although there are cable cars accessing the skiing the trains (traditional cog style) are slow